-My name is Yasmina Benslimane, I am a 24-years-old young Moroccan woman currently pursuing my MA in International Law and the Settlement of Disputes at the United Nations Mandated University for Peace, in Costa Rica.
+My name is Yasmina Benslimane, I am a 24-years-old young Moroccan woman and I have just earned my master’s degree in International Law and the Settlement of Disputes at the United Nations Mandated University for Peace, in Costa Rica.
 As many of you, I don’t have a dream, I have many.
 Politics and International Relations have always fascinated me.
 After studying Politics as a major in my undergraduate studies at Saint Louis University, Madrid, I have started to acquire the analytic skills to understand some of the complexities of our modern world.
 Politics are an opportunity to contribute to making a change in our troubled world.
-The interest for the field arose in my childhood thanks to both my grandparents who were politicians.
+The interest in the field arose in my childhood thanks to both my grandparents who were politicians.

 There is still a long path to world peace.
 Everyone is part of the solution to achieve it, especially the youth.
 Together, we can brave all the challenges.
 We can all make a difference.